JeanHuit/Nifty-Scripts/README.md

 ## Rise and Set  ```risenset.rb``` :memo:
 This is a simple script that takes in location address and gets the sunset and sunrise times for said location.
 Nothing special.

+## Unshorten  ```unshorten.rb``` :memo:
+This is a simple script that takes in a short url/link and unravels it, showing the main long link.